TheoHatzis/TheoHatzis.github.io/docs/Theo_Hatzis_3b.md

 # Summary

 Summary
-Engineer with 30y++ experience in hardware development with OrCAD, Protel (aka Altium), Mentor Schematic capture etc., on microprocessor based applications, interfaces and sensors for medical, scientific, wireless terminals, traffic surveying equipment.
-In mid-career, developed the communications "outstations" equipment racks of the MIDAS subsystem that was first deployed on the UK's M25 Controlled-Motorways pilot project automatic incidents detection and variable speed signalling systems.
+Summary Engineer with 30y++ experience in hardware development with OrCAD, Protel (aka Altium), Mentor Schematic capture etc., on microprocessor based applications, interfaces and sensors for medical, scientific, wireless terminals, traffic surveying equipment.
+In mid-career, developed the communications "outstations" equipment racks on the MIDAS subsystem that was first deployed on the UK's M25 Controlled-Motorways pilot project automatic incidents detection and variable speed limits signalling systems.

 Recent freelance projects include the schematic design on 3G/4G early access devices, Validation and Design Verification on 3G and LTE Modems, PMU, PA, RF Transceivers, and post-silicon automation and manual testing on PMU, PMIC, DCDC, Charge Pumps and Buck/Boost devices, with automation in Python, C#, Teststand and LabVIEW.
 # Project Interests: